actuallymentor/wintertime-mac-background-freezer/README.md

 The app is GUI that runs `pkill -CONT -u $(whoami) -f REGEX` for every item in the blacklist.

 Pull requests for feature updates are welcome.

+## Questions / comments / thanks

+Give me a shout out on [ Twitter ]( https://twitter.com/actuallymentor ) on in the Issues tab.
+Expect it'll take me a few days to respond :)